gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

     Then, during the production run, the average distance between the 2 groups is measured over time.
-Let us plot the histogram of this distance:

 .. figure:: ../figures/level3/adsorption-ethanol/probability-light.png
     :alt: GROMACS tutorial : Probability distribution of the distance